Where did the Anima Christi Prayer Originate From?

 Additional Prayers

-Ruminating?
-Pray the Surrender Prayer
+Pray the Act of Petition Prayer